 - Any clear loss of previously gained milestones in gross motor or fine motor skills

 Rett syndrome is a rare genetic disorder.
-Classic Rett syndrome, as well as five known variations (atypical or variant) with milder or more severe symptoms, can occur based on the specific genetic mutation.
+Classic Rett syndrome, as well as several variants with milder or more-severe symptoms, can occur based on the specific genetic mutation.

 Rett syndrome in boys